liusushimeng/api-gateway/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Rest-API service is reverse proxy for http request from frontend and forward it to backend http or rpc api if have corresponding permession.
+Api-Gateway service is reverse proxy for http request from frontend and forward it to backend http or rpc api if have corresponding permession.

 With Rest-API:
 * HTTP Proxy